projectcalico/calico/docs/mesos/PrepareHosts.md

     $ sudo systemctl restart firewalld

 ## 4. Optional: Configure Firewall for etcd & zookeeper
 Etcd uses tcp over ports 2379 and 4001, ZooKeeper uses tcp over port 2181, and Marathon uses tcp over port 8080.
-In the next Core Services Prepearation Guide, we will run these services on the master, and will open those ports now.
+In the next tutorial, we will run these services on the master, and will open those ports now.
 Wherever you choose to run these services, be sure to open these ports as well:

 | Service Name | Port/protocol     |
 |--------------|-------------------|